-The school cooperates with social services departments if a child is deemed to be 'in need' (section 2 of the Children Act) or is at risk of significant harm.
+The school cooperates with Children's Services if a child is deemed to be 'in need' (section 2 of the Children Act) or is at risk of significant harm.
 This may involve the school referring a child.
 Either the headteacher or inclusion leader would usually carry this out.

 There is close liaison between the school and social services regarding children in care.
-The designated teacher responsible for children in care is Helen Ruthven.